bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 # B.C.
 Government organizations in GitHub

 The [Digital Principles for B.C.
 Government](https://www2.gov.bc.ca/gov/content/governments/policies-for-government/core-policy/policies/im-it-management#12.1.1.5) urge product teams to work in the open.
 GitHub is the leading platform for open-source projects.
-It lets our organization to work with the open-source community to build software, support innovation and save time and money.
+It lets our organization work with the open-source community to build software, support innovation and save time and money.

 Using GitHub, teams can: